Curtis Joseph: Toronto Maple Leafs (1998–2002)

-Detroit Red Wings
+Detroit Red Wings (2002–2004)

-The Detroit Red Wings won the Stanley Cup in 2002 and entered the 2002–03 season mostly unchanged.
-Detroit brought in coach Dave Lewis to replace the retiring Scotty Bowman, and Joseph with a 3-year, $24 million contract to replace the newly retired Dominik Hašek.
+The Detroit Red Wings won the Stanley Cup in 2002 (with Dominik Hašek) and entered the 2002–03 season with the newly acquired Curtis Joseph but otherwise mostly unchanged.
+Detroit brought in coach Dave Lewis to replace the retiring Scotty Bowman, and signed Joseph to a 3-year, $24 million contract on July 2, 2002, to replace the newly retired Dominik Hašek.
 Joseph initially faltered, but eventually found his form in the latter half of the 2002–03 season to backstop his team to the division title.
 With an anemic offense, Detroit was upset in the first round of the playoffs in 2003 by the eventual conference champions, the Mighty Ducks of Anaheim in a four-game sweep.
 Detroit fans and media focused their frustration on Joseph after he was outplayed by the eventual 2003 Conn Smythe Trophy winner Jean-Sébastien Giguère.

 During the 2003 off-season, Dominik Hašek announced his intentions to come out of retirement.
-With fears of Hašek signing with a competitor, Detroit general manager Ken Holland signed him to a contract with the intention of trading Joseph, but Joseph's large contract and off-season surgery made him unmovable.
+With fears of Hašek signing with a competitor, Detroit general manager Ken Holland picked up the option on his contract on July 1, 2003, with the intention of trading Joseph, but Joseph's large contract and off-season surgery made him unmovable.
 Detroit was forced to enter the 2003–04 season with two starting goaltenders earning US$8 million per year.
 After a stint in the minors, Joseph returned to the Red Wings lineup while Hašek was nursing a groin injury.
-The Red Wings plan was to attract him to other teams until Hašek returned to the lineup.
+The Red Wings' plan was to keep playing Joseph to showcase him to the rest of the league until Hašek returned to the lineup.
 In February, Hašek decided to call it quits for the season, which once again solidified Joseph's position on the Red Wings roster.

 Detroit finished first overall in the league, and entered the first round of the playoffs with Manny Legace as their starting goalie.
 After great play in the first two games, Legace struggled in games 3 and 4.
 Joseph took the reins in game 5 and delivered, winning two straight and helping Detroit defeat the Nashville Predators in six games.
 The Red Wings were defeated in the second round of the playoffs in six games by the eventual Western Conference champions, the Calgary Flames.
 Joseph was statistically the top goaltender in the 2004 playoffs.